 If the parent presents a child as above to a clinical service with genital symptoms e.g. to their GP or to an acute service the clinician should examine the child as part of their assessment including examination of the genitalia within the competencies of their professional role.
 The clinician may want a second opinion but should not feel inhibited from an initial examination as for any clinical condition.
 An examination can identify medical causes for symptoms and/or reassurance of no injury but cannot rule out whether the child may have experienced some form of abuse.

 In cases of alleged CSA, examination is usually normal.
 A recent review of children (see Appendix 5) and young people aged 0-17 years indicated that 93% have normal findings, mean age of those seen was 6-7 years.
 The median age of those with abnormal findings was age 13 and associated with clear disclosure and recent event.

 In this case the priority should be evidential interview rather than examination.

 If there is no clinical reason and history does not suggest that CSA is likely, there may be no need for a further formal medical examination.
 Otherwise follow guidance as above.

 3.2.4 Presentation suggests low risk of CSA (may or may not require strategy discussion)

 There would be a low risk of CSA if there has been no clear disclosure but the child is brought to the attention of medical care (GP, A & E, Paediatric Department) with symptoms but no specific safeguarding concern from a parent.

-Whilst it is important to ask a parent or carer whether they have any concern that the child may have been intentionally harmed and important to ask the child, it is important also to consider the presentation and history given.
-When the child is pre-school it will be more difficult to ask them directly whether they have been harmed.
+Whilst it is important to ask a parent or carer whether they have any concern that the child may have been intentionally harmed; consideration should be given to the presentation and history given.
+When the child is of pre-school age it will be more difficult to ask them directly whether they have been harmed.

 - Soreness in genital region